World Day of Prayer for Vocations

 After Mass today, have a conversation with your children, asking, “What do you want to be when you grow up?”
 After a few moments of discussion, ask, “Who do you think God wants you to be when you grow up?”
 Emphasize to your children that God has a specific plan in mind for them, and that following God’s plan is the surest way to happiness.
 Every life decision—which college to attend, whom to date, which job to pursue, whether to enter seminary, whom to marry—should be undertaken only after praying for God’s guidance.
 In other words, encourage kids to navigate life using GPS—God’s Positioning System.

-NEW FOR April 30, 2023.
+NEW FOR April 21, 2024.
 A beautiful two-sided bulletin insert features great photos and short articles to inform and inspire parishioners about vocations.
-This issue features a dramatic vocation story of a parish priest, and a defense of the discipline of priestly celibacy.
+This issue highlights the Eucharistic Congress, and a global rosary for vocations.